Bicky23/Code_along_workshop_28July/README.md

-# Crucible_datasets
+# Code-along workshop

-Datasets for instructor Crucible @GreyAtom
+Datasets, code snippets and slides for the Code along workshops organized by GreyAtom